"My Voice"

 CT/PET showing left lesion in the left floor of the mouth and a spread to the lymph glands

-When viewing the scans, radiologists compare the new scan(s) with the old ones to determine if there have been any changes.
+When viewing the scans, radiologists compare the new scan(s) to the old ones to determine if there have been any changes.
 This can be useful in determining if there is new pathology.

 A PAT/CT scanning machine